digital-work-lab/digital-work-lecture/docs/07_content_creation_git_teaching_notes.md

 - elaborate on technology choice (theory), including functional/non-functional criteria
 - develop a decision matrix (?) covering dropbox/sharepoint/wiki/git, with storage size and types, collaboration control or consensus, scalability of collaboration and parallel work.
 - highlight that we look at Git as a particular powerful system (one that requires deeper understanding)
-- Use Mermaid for Git graps?
+- Use Mermaid for Git graphs?

 ## Branching: Theory (CONCENTRATE)